kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

 type: Details
 ---

-Kyma Environment Broker is configured with a default Kyma Version (the APP_KYMA_VERSION environment variable).
+Kyma Environment Broker is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
+This means, that each Kyma Runtime provisioned by the Kyma Environment Broker in a given global account, is installed in the default Kyma version.
-You can also specify a default version per Global Account using a config map, for example:
+You can also specify a different Kyma version for a global account using a ConfigMap.
+See the example:

 ```yaml
 apiVersion: v1